functional-art/functional-art.github.com/2016/cfp.md

 [`farm-2016@functional-art.org`](mailto:farm-2016@functional-art.org)

 All presentations at FARM 2016 will be recorded.
-Permission to publish the resulting video (in all probabality on YouTube, along with the videos of ICFP itself and the other ICFP-colocated events) will be requested on-site.
+Permission to publish the resulting video (in all probability on YouTube, along with the videos of ICFP itself and the other ICFP-colocated events) will be requested on-site.

 ### Key Dates: